Connecting Playback to your sound system

-There are two recommended ways to connect your device to your sound system.
+There are three different recommended ways to connect your device to your sound system.

 If your device's audio output only has a left and right send (for instance, headphones or built-in speakers), Playback's Auto-Pan feature will be turned on by default and automatically separate the Click Track and Guide Cue out the Left channel, and all tracks out the Right channel of the aux port.